 loanDepot is a nonbank consumer lender that was founded by Anthony Hseih in 2010.
-He and his management team are no newbies to lending industry, having 25 years of combined experience.
+He and his management team are not newbies to the lending industry, having 25 years of combined experience.

 loanDepot loan products

 loanDepot is a direct mortgage lender, enabling lower rates and faster closing times (50% faster than the industry average).
 It offers a wide range of loan options including adjustable-rate mortgages, fixed-rate mortgages, and FHA, VA, and Jumbo loans.

 Further, the company has a team of 1,700 state-licensed lending officers that abide by a “no-steering” policy, meaning they are not incentivized to sell one loan over another.
 Loan terms range from 10 to 40 years, depending on the loan type you choose.
 You can apply on the website to get a quote without impacting your credit score.k